CaryLee17/water_gee/README.md

     |---pixel_based_CNN
     |---relu
 ```
+***

-# water_gee v1.0 is the initial ipynb version, there may be omissions, later will continue to improve (encapsulated into a Python package).
+# Water_gee v1.0 is the initial ipynb version, there may be omissions, later will continue to improve (encapsulated into a Python package).